pirog/kalabox-docker-poc/README.md

 # Perform Mac installation.
 cd kalastack-docker/macosx
 ./setup.sh
-# Connect to the Docker VM.
-boot2docker ssh
-# Start the container.
-docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock -t pirog/kalabox-proxy
-docker run --name=test_data pirog/kaladata-docker
-docker run -d -t \
-  -e VIRTUAL_HOST=test.kala \
-  -e VIRTUAL_PORT=80 -p :22 -p :80 -p :3306 \
-  --volumes-from="test_data" \
-  --name="test.kala" \
-  --hostname="test.kala" \
-  pirog/kalastack-docker:12.04
 ```

 In order to access your webserver in your browser you wil want to add an entry into your /etc/hosts file.
-In order to do this you need to find the docker vm ip address.
+To do this you need to find the docker vm ip address.
-Generally you can find this by running `ifconfig` inside your docker vm.
-If you aren't doing anything weird this will usually be something like 1.3.3.7.
-You may also wish to check your boot2docker config to see if an alternate IP address is being used.
-You can do that by running `boot2docker config` on your host machine.
-Once you discover this IP address you want to add an entry into the /etc/hosts file on you hosts machine like this:
+Luckily it is really easy to do this now by running `boot2docker ip` Once you discover this IP address you want to add an entry into the /etc/hosts file on you hosts machine like this:

 ```
 1.3.3.7 test.kala